-- Funding for design of a new animal shelter is included in FY17. - Purchase of new updated voting equipment. - Cash is included in each year of the planning period to fund retrofit of stormwater facilities to comply with anticipated changes to pollution discharge limits related to Chesapeake Bay Act enforcement.
+- Funding for design of third library is included in FY17. - Cash is included in each year of the planning period to fund retrofit of stormwater facilities to comply with anticipated changes to pollution discharge limits related to Chesapeake Bay Act enforcement.